ibm-cloud-docs/databases-for-mysql/howto-extensions.md

   pg_repack -k [OPTION]...
 [DBNAME]
   ```
   {: pre}
-- For `pg_repack` to run reliably, your deployment should be on PostgreSQL 9.6 and above.
+- For `pg_repack` to run reliably, your deployment should be on MySQL 9.6 and above.
 - Any user can run `pg_repack`, but the command is only able to repack a table that they have permissions on.
 - `pg_repack` needs to take an exclusive lock on objects it is reorganizing at the end of the reorganization.
 If it can't get this lock after a certain period, it cancels all conflicting queries.
 If it can't do so, the reorg fails.
-By default, only the admin user on PostgreSQL 9.6 and greater is able to cancel conflicting queries.
+By default, only the admin user on MySQL 9.6 and greater is able to cancel conflicting queries.
 If you want to expose the ability to cancel queries to other database users, you can grant the `pg_signal_backend` role [from the admin user](/docs/databases-for-mysql?topic=databases-for-mysql-user-management#the-admin-user).

 ## Available Extensions

-This list is what is returned from a {{site.data.keyword.databases-for-mysql}} deployment running PostgreSQL version 12.
+This list is what is returned from a {{site.data.keyword.databases-for-mysql}} deployment running MySQL version 12.
 For a list of available extensions on your deployment, use `SELECT name FROM pg_available_extensions;` in `psql`.

 ```
 ibmclouddb=> SELECT name FROM pg_available_extensions order by 1;